-Some people don’t know the kind of damage the oil can do when poured down a sink.
+Some people don’t know the kind of damage the oil or grease can do when poured down a sink.
 The last thing you should pour down your sink is cooking oil.

 It creates serious problems in the plumbing system and environment.
 It coats the pipes, thereby causing clogs.
 When cooking oil hardens within the sewer lines, it can result in backing up of sewer waste into your home.

 Resolving such problems can be quite expensive, according to our emergency plumbers in Sydney.
 If a neighborhood shares the same water and sewerage lines, blockages from oil and grease can cause major sewer backups into the waterways and streets.
 Such a scenario would create major environmental and public-health risks.

 Ineffective Methods of Clearing Oil & Grease

 If someone pours oil or grease down the drainage, you may at first think of trying to dissolve it by using a detergent, drain cleaner, hot water, or garbage disposal.

 However, these methods are ineffective.
 Drain cleaners that comprise of chemicals are actually discouraged for regular use.